 Credit: Michael Blackshire

-Georgia: In Fulton County, Trump was charged with violating the state’s Racketeer Influence and Corrupt Organizations act, known as RICO.
-He was also charged with 12 other felonies, including solicitation of violation of oath by a public officer and conspiracy to commit forgery.
-Eighteen others were charged in the indictment for being part of the alleged criminal enterprise.
+Georgia: Trump is charged with violating the state’s Racketeer Influenced and Corrupt Organizations act, known as RICO.
+He is also charged with nine other felonies.
+Eighteen others were charged for being part of the alleged criminal enterprise.
 The 97-page indictment includes 41 felony counts in all and also lists 30 unindicted co-conspirators.
+(A judge has since dismissed six of those counts but that decision is being appealed.
+Four of the original defendants reached plea deals with prosecutors last fall.)

 Washington: A four-count indictment charged Trump with conspiracy to defraud the United States, witness tampering and conspiracy against the rights of citizens and an attempt to obstruct an official proceeding.
 The charging document also lists six co-conspirators but does not name them.